 UMD: A Globally Connected University

 UMD-Winter: Australia: Sport, Commerce, and Culture in the Global Marketplace (KNES)

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD and non-UMD sophomores, juniors and seniors are eligible to apply.
+UMD and non-UMD sophomores, juniors, seniors and graduate students are eligible to apply.

 The program is open to students of all majors and academic backgrounds.
 It’s intended for those students with personal and professional interests in the area(s) of: sport management, sport policy, tourism and event management, sport sociology, sport coaching, sport science, kinesiology, public health, physical activity, and/or physical education.